JonathanSeriesX/everycase/README.md

 ## Licence

 This project is based on Shu Ding's [Nextra](https://github.com/shuding/nextra/) / Nextra Docs theme, which is licensed under the MIT Licence.

-The original content and modifications introduced by me have their own [loicense](LICENCE.md).